A reader if there is an easy way to find out which payday lenders he used a few years ago.

 A big advantage of getting your old bank statements now is that you then have them ready when they are needed later on.
 If a lender asks you for your old statements, you can send them.
-If a case has to go to the Finanical Ombudsman, the FO always asks for statements.
+If a case has to go to the Financial Ombudsman, the FO usually asks for statements.

 A name you don’t know?

-Sometimes credit records and bank statements show the name of the parent company, not the brand name of the lender. two common ones are:
+Sometimes credit records and bank statements show the name of the parent company, not the brand name of the lender.
+Some common ones are:

 - Elevate Finance – this is Sunny

-- Instant Cash Loans – – this is Payday UK
+- Instant Cash Loans – this is probably Payday UK